karpik123/PlexAniSync-anidb-to-anilist/README.md

 - your Plex has library language priority set as `x-jat, en`
 - you use AniDB naming conventions for your folders

-Those mappings will not be useful if you use TVDB naming or folder structure, as none of the mappings contain Season 2.

 If you use PlexAniSync 1.3.17 or higher, you can use this list as remote custom mapping.
 Add below fragment to your custom_mappings.yaml:

 ```